the little dog & vulnerability

 he was super gracious and kind, introducing himself as well with his (now calm) dog who turned out to be really sweet, and shared that he was quitting smoking and having a hard moment, too. we both apologized a lot, wished each other well, and thanked each other with full and open hearts. it was humbling, beautiful, hard, and ultimately an amazing experience.

-here’s to being what we want to see in the world. for me, that’s being open, vulnerable, generous, kind, compassionate, caring, in action, humble, curious, honest, and doing the hard thing even when it scares me (or if I don’t nail it, and get to try again). many thanks to that beautiful man and his little dog…and to you for being what YOU want to see in our shared world.
+here’s to being what we want to see in the world. for me, that’s being open, vulnerable, kind, and willing to try the hard thing even when it scares me (or if I don’t nail it, and get to try again). many thanks to that beautiful man and his little dog…and to you for being what you want to see in our beautiful shared world.

 anna